GeoPlatform/node-gpoauth/README.md

 >## userAuthenticated (optional)
 >Event that is fired when a user is authenticated to IDP through your application.
-The event will only fire when a user completes the redirect back to your application after logging into the IDP (it will not happen per request for already authenticted users).
+The event will only fire when a user completes the redirect back to your application after logging into the IDP (it will not happen per request for already authenticated users).
 This event is useful for creating a user in your system (or linking an existing user in your system) with an IDP user.
 >
 >**Parameters:**
 >